'Tanks, not teachers': National claims to have obtained Budget 2019 details

 Any leak of Budget information ahead of its release day would be a matter of great concern to the Government, as the information is financially sensitive.

-However National leader Simon Bridges is refusing to describe the incident as a leak.
+National leader Simon Bridges is being coy about how National obtained Budget details, declining to describe the matter as a leak.

 Asked if this was a cock up, or a conspiracy – meaning was it a deliberate leak or an accident – Bridges would only say it shows a "loose, incompetent Government".